apache/pulsar/site2/docs/io-quickstart.md

   :::tip

-  For more information about `pulsar-admin sinks status options`, see [here](io-cli.md/#status-1).
+  For more information about `pulsar-admin sinks status options`, see [Pulsar admin docs](https://pulsar.apache.org/tools/pulsar-admin/).

   :::

-  The result shows the current status of sink connector, including the number of instance, running status, worker ID and so on.
+  The result shows the current status of sink connector, including the number of instances, running status, worker ID and so on.

   ```json